 “It’s been said that a pretty face is a passport.
 But it’s not, it’s a visa, and it runs out fast.”

-How Long Can You Stay in a Country on a Tourist Visa?
+How Long Can US Citizens Stay in a Foreign Country?

-Most countries will allow you to stay on a tourist visa for the maximum legally permitted time period.
+Most countries will allow you to stay on a tourist visa for the maximum legally permitted time.
 A tourist visa comes in a stamp in your passport that you get on entry in most countries.
-However, some countries require you to apply to their consulate in advance for a tourist visa and/or require you to pay a fee for the visa on entry.
+However, you must apply in advance for a tourist visa to visit some countries.
+Other countries require you to pay a fee for the visa on entry.
 (I have written a detailed post about this topic)

 Occasionally immigration officials will change the maximum stay permitted on arrival.
 (95% of the time, they will not change this maximum period).